egold/better-xcode-ibeam-cursor/README.md

 Better i-beam (text cursor) for Xcode for dark background / light text color themes.

+## Important note for Xcode 8 users!

+In Xcode 8, Apple took away plugins, and obfuscated a lot of things from us.
+For instance, it's no longer possible to replace the i-beam cursor with a simple file swap (Xcode 6 and lower) or even Assets.car hacking (Xcode 7).
+Feel free to investigate and try to find a workaround, and submit a pull request.
+If you want to follow this repository via starring / watching, perhaps subsequent versions of Xcode will make life easier on those of us who want to customize the software we spend so many hours in every day!
+If this happens, I'm happy to update the repository to support new ways of updating the i-beam.
+Until then, good luck & enjoy hunting for that cursor!

 ## Important note for Xcode 7.3+ users!

 The file that controls the i-beam cursor is no longer a flat .tiff file, but rather part of an assets bundle called Assets.car.
 Please see [issue #16's thread](https://github.com/egold/better-xcode-ibeam-cursor/issues/16) for a manual workaround.
 Thanks go out to @cjheng, @allen-zeng, @sokobania, and @ebaker355 for helping find and solve the issue.
 I'm looking forward to getting this working in an automated way in the future.